cailleanC1C/C1C-Recruitment/docs/epic/EPIC_WelcomePlacementV2.md

 Automated Trigger (Ticket Tool) – When a welcome or promo thread is closed by Ticket Tool, the bot automatically starts the dialog (source="ticket").

 Manual fallback:
-Recruiters can react with 🎫 to the Ticket Tool close-button message.
-The bot starts if that message contains the phrase “by reacting with” (case-insensitive), or the explicit token [#welcome:ticket].
-Admins may override if needed.
+Recruiters can react with 🎫 to any message in the welcome parent scope.
+The bot starts when that message contains the phrase “by reacting with” (case-insensitive) or the explicit token [#welcome:ticket].
 Same gating and pin-based dedupe apply.

 Both paths call the shared entrypoint start_welcome_dialog(...), which manages scope checks, deduplication through a pinned marker, and structured logging.